Nithiyashree100/file-converter/README.md

 # file-converter
-This a very simple and basic application that converts only word file to pdf file.
+This very simple and basic application converts only Word files to pdf files.